case0x00/case0x00.github.io/index.md

 * software
     - operating systems development
     - graphics

+* misc
+    - VR as i think it has incredible potential for escapism

 * worldbuilding
     - i like building fictional worlds similar to tolkein, herbert, pratchett, asimov, etc.